 I taped “W” on my wrong sides to make it obvious.

 Sew the 2 folded edges.
 I sewed about 1/8″ away from the fold.

 3) Sew 3 sides & the inner flap

 Place the front & back pieces on top of each other.

 Make sure the “wrong” sides of the fabric are facing each other.

 The blue fabric that’s extra (on the right) will become the inner flap.

-Fold the inner flap fabric inbetween the front & back piece.
+Fold the inner flap fabric in between the front & back pieces.